Animation » Example Animations » 35. Swipe to delete

 Some more details in the main CC_35_Swipe_to_delete() component:

-• The onDelete() function also checks for empty space at the bottom (occurs when you delete the bottommost item) and will move the items down when needed (with a useAnimationControls()).
+• The onDelete() function also checks for space at the bottom (occurs when you delete the bottommost item) and will adjust the position (the y Motion value) of the draggable <motion.div> when needed, with an animate() animation.

 • A reference to this onDelete() function is passed down to every <Item>.